About the LSS

 Two LSS Representatives from both second and third Year

 One LSS Representative from each first year section

 What are the duties of the LSS President?

 The role of the LSS President is to oversee the affairs of the LSS.
 This includes representing UNB Law both within the university as well as externally.
 The LSS President typically meets with the Dean every week to discuss any emerging uses, and to decide any actions which need to be taken.
 The LSS President is also an ex officio member of Faculty Council.

 What are the duties of the Vice President?

 The role of the Vice President is generally responsible for communications and to manage and co-ordinate clubs and societies, orientation committee and intermurals.
 The Vice President is also responsible for lounge operations, and LSS communications.

-What are the duties of the Treasurer?
+What are the duties of the Vice President Finance and Operations?

 The role of the VP Finance and Operations is to manage the finances of the LSS.
 This includes maintaining the deposit accounts of the Society, disbursing all funds, maintaining financial records.
 The VP Finance and Operations is also responsible for preparing and presenting Financial Statements twice a year, and oversees a number of LSS agents and committees, including the Social Committee.